Part 1: Meeting the Need

 Focusing on Education

 Heart disease is the term given to various health conditions that affect the heart.
 In the US, the most common form of heart disease is coronary artery disease (CAD), which can lead to heart attacks.
+“Unfortunately, heart disease is the most common cause of death in the US, and seniors are at especially high risk.
+A great starting point for senior health education is the heart,” Whitwell says.

 Lifetime Wellness publishes a Cardiac Education Newsletter for distribution in partner communities.
 It focuses on easy-to-understand heart disease facts, for example: